 Tracy Brain Injury Lawyer

 - In 2000, more than $75 billion in medical and indirect costs were ascribed to traumatic brain injuries.

 - More than 1.5 million people in this country sustain a traumatic brain injury every year.

 - Children under 4 years age of age are most likely to suffer a brain injury.

 - People over the age of 75 are most likely to be hospitalized or killed from head trauma.

 There is a long list of ways that someone might sustain a traumatic brain injury.
-Because of this, the CDC has also published statistics regarding the most common mechanisms of head and brain injuries.
+Thus, the CDC has also published statistics regarding the most common mechanisms of head and brain injuries.
 Examples include: